Baldwin I of Jerusalem: Consolidation

 Baldwin had to use his diplomatic skills to secure his rule in Edessa, because his retinue was small.
-He married the daughter of an Armenian lord named Taftoc, according to William of Tyre, and encouraged his retainers to marry local women.
+He married the daughter of an Armenian lord named Taftoc (possibly the brother of Constantine of Gargar), according to William of Tyre, and encouraged his retainers to marry local women.
 Thoros' rich treasury enabled him to employ mercenaries and to buy Samosata from Balduk.
 Baldwin and Balduk's treaty about the transfer of Samosata was the first friendly arrangement between a crusader leader and a Muslim ruler.
 Balduk settled in Edessa.

 An Artuqid emir, Belek Ghazi, hired Baldwin to suppress a revolt in Saruj.
 When the Muslim burghers of the town approached Balduk to come to their rescue, Balduk hurried to Saruj, but it soon became apparent that his retinue was too small to resist a siege and both he and the townspeople yielded to Baldwin.
 Baldwin demanded Balduk's wife and children as hostages, but Balduk refused to hand them over to him, for which Baldwin had him captured and executed.

 Baldwin granted the usufruct of Turbessel and Ravendel to his brother Godfrey, to secure his and his retainers' accommodation during the siege of Antioch.
-The continued support that Baldwin provided his brother with increased his brother's standing within the crusade army, proofing crucial during the crusade as food was many times scarce.
+The continued support that Baldwin provided his brother with increased his brother's standing within the crusade army, proving crucial during the crusade as food was many times scarce.
 Kerbogha, the governor of Mosul, gathered a large army to relieve the town.
 During his march towards Antioch, Kerbogha did not wish to risk allowing the crusaders to hold Edessa.
 He besieged Edessa for three weeks in May, but could not capture it.
 His delay enabled the crusaders to capture Antioch on 3 June 1098.
 Antioch became the capital of a new Crusader state, the Principality of Antioch, with Tancred's uncle, Bohemond of Taranto, as its first prince.

 Baldwin levied high taxes, which made him unpopular among his native subjects.
 He also ignored the local nobles' advice and granted property to his retainers and other crusaders who moved to Edessa.
 A dozen Armenian chiefs plotted against Baldwin in December, and approached the nearby Seljuk emirs for assistance, but Baldwin learnt of the conspiracy and ordered the arrest of the conspirators.
 The two ringleaders were mutilated in accordance with Byzantine laws, but the others were allowed to redeem themselves for large fees.
 Nevertheless, Baldwin continued to appoint Armenian noblemen to important offices.
-He made the Armenian Abu'l-Garib the commander of Bijerik, an important fort controlling the road between Edessa and Turbessel.
+He made the Armenian Ablgharib the commander of Bijerik, an important fort controlling the road between Edessa and Turbessel.